Gombe Stream: Jane Goodall\

 The Chimpanzees of Gombe

 Gombe is home to a habituated community of chimpanzees, the descendants of the very individuals that Jane Goodall studied.
 Trekking through the forest to see these chimpanzees is the main attraction of the park.
 The experience is intimate and personal, as the park is small and visitor numbers are limited.
-Our safari advisors can help you arrange a permit for chimpanzee trekking in Gombe.
+Our safari operators can help you arrange a permit for chimpanzee trekking in Gombe.

 A Beautiful and Fragile Ecosystem